Calculating LED lighting savings can be done by using the following formula:

 The Soft Cost of Waiting to Convert to LED

-To speak with an Action Services Group lighting specialist, call 610-558-9773 or email firstname.lastname@example.org today!
+To speak with an Action Services Group lighting specialist, call 610-558-9773, email firstname.lastname@example.org or schedule a call!